petr7555/bachelors_thesis_accounting_ocr/README.md

 - `npm run storycap:web` takes the screenshots and saves them to `__screenshots__`
 - `npm run reg-suit:web:dev` **dev**, as opposed to **ci**, exports path to Google Application Credentials file.
 A file `g_app_cred.json` containing the credentials needs to be present in the root of the repository.
 These credentials are used to connect to the Google's bucket where snapshot images are stored.
+This file is ignored in version control as it contains sensitive information.
 In the CI pipeline, repository secrets stored on GitHub are used instead.
 - `visual-test:web:dev` is a shortcut for the two commands above

   ##### How Storycap / Reg Suit works: